wandyezj/wandyezj.github.io/docs/_drafts/safe-script.md

 - Limit what external libraries can do, requires built in APIs for all permissions.

 - Permissions
-    - network
-    - file system
     - compute resources
         - memory
         - CPU
+            - need model of how expensive each command is to run, can be built of system stats over time
         - GPU
     - IO
+        - external information from the system
         - Camera
+        - environment variables
+        - network
+        - file system
+        - time
     - Specific DLLs to link code (But then give up other properties since DLLs can do anything)